Maria Butyrskaya: Seasons: 1994–95 to 1997–98

 The 1996–97 would see Butyrskaya maintain her status as one of the World's top skaters, but struggle with consistency of her triple lutz, which she failed to land cleanly in any of her long programs of the season.
 After finishing 10th at the 1996 Skate America, she rebounded with a silver medal at the 1996 Trophée Lalique, finishing second to Kwan but ahead of rising star Tara Lipinski.
 Second in the short program at the Grand Prix Final, she dropped to fourth overall after missing her triple lutz in the free skate.
-At the 1997 European Championships, her 9th-ranked short program kept her off the podium despite placing second in the long program.
+At the 1997 European Championships, she came in fourth place; her 9th-ranked short program kept her off the podium despite placing second in the long program.
 At the 1997 World Championships in Lausanne, she placed third in the short program but her performance in the free skate dropped her to 5th overall.

 Butyrskaya won her first European title at the 1998 European Championships.
 Ranked fifth in the short program, she completed seven triples in the long program to dethrone two-time defending champion Irina Slutskaya.
 She also beat that year's Grand Prix Final silver medalist, Tanja Szewczenko (3rd), who had beaten her twice that season.
 Butyrskaya was selected to represent Russia at the 1998 Winter Olympics and finished 4th in Nagano, finishing behind bronze medalist Chen Lu by a narrow margin.
 She went on to take her first World medal, bronze, at the 1998 World Championships.
 She finished behind silver medalist Slutskaya on a 5–4 split after a late fall at the end of a strong performance.